Investigative Journalism: How to Develop and Manage your Sources

 Journalists should make every effort to establish why a source is requesting anonymity.
 They should establish whether they simply mean that they do not want their name or job title to be published, whether they do not want the information itself to be published, or both.

 The right to protect sources is not an absolute right.
-There are various understandable and justifiable exceptions subject to a three-part test: interest, legitimacy and legal necessity.
+There are various understandable and justifiable exceptions subject to a three-part test: interest, legitimacy, and legal necessity.
 This is the same test used for freedom of expression.
 Concealing your sources is a practice governed by rules.
-The use of anonymous sources has discredited many a journalist.
+The use of anonymous sources has discredited many journalists.
 Likewise, professional and ethical rules emphasise the necessity of providing your sources when publishing: the public has a right to examine the credibility of the information provided.
-You should only conceal sources’ identity under rare, exceptional and carefully defined circumstances.
+You should only conceal sources’ identities under rare, exceptional, and carefully defined circumstances.

 The following points should be borne in mind: